sibelius-notes/sibelius-notes.github.io/md/1205/music140.md

 July 1971, Jim Morrison (Lead singer of The Doors) dies.

 ## Part B
+Intro: Deep Purple - smoke on the water.

+*I've Got A Fever And The Only Prescription Is More Cowbell*

 The 1970s:
 Failure of the Counter-Culture begins a shift to a more cynical view of the world.